hfiref0x/UACME/README.md

 # Malware usage
 * It is currently known that UACMe used by Adware/Multiplug (9), by Win32/Dyre (3), by Win32/Empercrypt (10 & 13).
 We do  not take any responsibility for this tool usage in the malicious purposes.
 It is free, open-source and provided AS-IS for everyone.

+# Other usage
+* Currently used as "signature" by "THOR APT" scanner (handmade pattern matching fraudware from Germany).
+We do  not take any responsibility for this tool usage in the fraudware.

 # Build